Anchorage Canal Drainage Area Stormwater Retrofit

 Development of the Pollution and Stormwater Control Strategy

 In 2008, the Center for the Inland Bays partnered with the Town of South Bethany, the Town of Bethany Beach, Middlesex Beach, Sea Colony, the Delaware Department of Transportation, and the University of Delaware to develop a strategy, or master plan, to address polluted runoff flowing to the Anchorage Canal.
 Read the Anchorage Canal runoff strategy here (11mb).
 The strategy identified and prioritized 25 stormwater retrofit concepts according to their pollution reduction efficiency.
 Stormwater retrofits are management practices designed for locations where stormwater controls did not previously exist or were ineffective.
-The goal of the strategy was to reduce nitrogen and phosphorus loads to the Canal by 40% in accordance with a Total Maximum Daily Load regulation from the State of Delaware.
+The goal of the strategy was to reduce total nitrogen and phosphorus loads to the Canal by 40%, in accordance with a Total Maximum Daily Load regulation from the State of Delaware.

 Phase 1 (Completed)

 Implementation of the Pollution and Stormwater Control Strategy began in 2011 with a plan to treat stormwater from the Sea Colony high rise complex through the creation of wet swales and a series of infiltration pits along South Pennsylvania Avenue.
 The project was funded by the DNREC Community Water Quality Grants program, the Center, and Sea Colony and was designed and constructed by JMT, an engineering firm.
 The project treats 35 acres to remove 23.7 pounds of nitrogen and 3.4 pounds of phosphorus per year and is planted in native vegetation.
 The planting scheme was designed by one of our partners at the University of Delaware.